hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-localorderidentifier-intro.md

+A local order identifier is an organisation's identifier for an order in that organisation's local system set of orders.

 Typically a local order identifier will be either a placer identifier[<sup>[1]</sup>](https://confluence.hl7australia.com/display/OOADRM20181/5+Observation+Ordering#id-5ObservationOrdering-5.4.1.2ORC-2Placerordernumber(EI)00216){:target="_blank"}  or a filler identifier[<sup>[2]</sup>](https://confluence.hl7australia.com/display/OOADRM20181/5+Observation+Ordering#id-5ObservationOrdering-5.4.1.3ORC-3Fillerordernumber(EI)00217){:target="_blank"} (sometimes known as filler order number).
 A placer identifier is an identifier for a request or group of requests where the identifier is issued by the entity making the request.
 A filler identifier is an identifier for a request or group of requests where the identifier is issued by the entity that produces the observations or fulfills the request.

 #### Usage Notes